pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

   - Its all in the api now and seems good
 - [ ] Don't allow name overlaps for Parties or characters
 - [ ] Check all user output and make sure it is still intuitive and makes sense (and looks good)
+- [ ] Add a to hit modifier and damage modifier
+  - [ ] Actually calculate the correct value

 ### Api Re-Writing
 - Api class